Best Japanese festivals & matsuri

 The 46,000th day of the year is the anniversary of the Buddhist bodhisattva Kannon (Goddess of Mercy), and it is believed that visiting the temple on this day is equivalent to visiting it for 46,000 days.
 The Hozuki Market is held in the precincts of the temple, featuring various stalls and a large crowd.
 During these two days, Senso-ji Temple issues a ‘thunder protection’ talisman.

-Yasukuni Shrine Mitama Festival (靖国神社みたままつり), July 14th-16th
+Yasukuni Shrine Mitama Festival (靖国神社みたままつり), July 13th to 16th

 Best Japanese festivals & matsuri Yasukuni Shrine Mittama Festival